mattkumar/dynamic-tlf/README.md

 This app can be extended in a number of different ways:

 - Including additional, linked TLFs; the sky's the limit!
-Modules?
 - Uploading data functionality - the way I've began to structure the server will enable this in the future (i.e. using renderUI)
-- More robust control and validation for when the anchor table is updated
+- More robust organization, control and validation for when the anchor table is updated